tunnelblick icon Tunnelblick free software for OpenVPN on macOS We need translators for several languages…

 • To provide anonymous Internet access <== DO NOT use a VPN for this!

-Tunnelblick and VPNs in general are great for the first four purposes, but should not be used to provide anonymous Internet access.
+Tunnelblick and VPNs in general are great for the first three purposes, but should not be used from an untrusted network and do not provide anonymous Internet access.

-For the rest of this document, when discussion VPNs in general, the term "VPN" will be used.
+For the rest of this document, when discussing VPNs in general, the term "VPN" will be used.
 When speaking of Tunnelblick in particular, "Tunnelblick" will be used.

 A VPN can often make websites think your computer is located somewhere it isn't, but the IP address is not the only way that websites know where you are.